 In fact, there’s so much great food, it might be overwhelming for you to figure out which are the best eats to complement your festival experience.
-And we’re here at Southern Comfort B&B to help you sift through it all to find all the nom-noms you can handle.
+Just eat as much as you can!

 At the Old U.S. Mint, Café Reconcile has BBQ Shrimp and Grits and Crescent Pie and Sausage has Bad Bart’s Black Jambalaya.
 On the Riverfront, Barreca’s Restaurant has Louisiana Crawfish Etouffee and Chicken & Andouille Jambalaya, Desire Oyster Bar has Fried Oysters Rockefeller with Penne Pasta, Love at First Bite has a Cochon de Lait Po-boy and Original New Orleans Po-boys has a Fried Shrimp Po-boy, a Hot Sausage Po-boy and Jambalaya with Chicken & Sausage.